 Going to college is a large decision.
 It’s not something that can be organized quickly or without effort.
 A good deal of planning and preparation is required.
 Read on to see just what is involved.

-The thoughts of applying for college are usually not in the minds of 16-17 year old teens.
+The thoughts of applying for college are usually not in the minds of 16-17-year-old teens.
 But if you want to be at the races you need to be thinking about applying for college in your junior year.
-There is a process, read on to find how it goes.
+There is a process, read on to find out how it goes.

 But if you really like the look and ethos of a school then it should be part of your application.